arunchettoor/unix_section/Readme.md

-fileSearch.java - The searching of files and sorting out the files. swap.c - To swap two variables without using a third variable. one.sh - Alias for changing multiple directory backwards by back command.
+fileSearch.java - The searching of files and sorting out the files. swap.c - To swap two variables without using a third variable. one.sh - Alias for changing multiple directory backwards by back command. installone.sh - Put the one.sh and installone.sh in one directory and run this by chmod +x access to automatically write the one.sh to the ~/.bashrc .